-- Ability to follow basic instructions and work processes. - Ability to apply established techniques to the completion of activities. - Ability to co-ordinate a range of related work or project activities. - Ability to operate a computer to update/maintain aircraft records and systems. - Ability to write straightforward text. - Ability to repair or calibrate machinery. - Ability to operate machinery to tow aircraft and ground equipment. - Ability to conduct analysis or assessment.
+- Ability to follow basic instructions and work processes. - Ability to apply established techniques to the completion of activities. - Ability to co-ordinate a range of related work or project activities. - Ability to develop new solutions to deal with new problems. - Ability to provide advice to others on how to solve a problem or address an issue. - Ability to operate a computer to update/maintain aircraft records and systems. - Ability to write straightforward text. - Ability to repair or calibrate machinery. - Ability to operate machinery to tow aircraft and ground equipment. - Ability to conduct analysis or assessment.